edjostenes/download_assets/README.md

 Starts the asset download process.

 * *assetsUrls*: A list of [AssetUrl] objects representing each file to be downloaded.
-* *uncompressDelegates*: A list of custom decompression delegates for different types of file, such as ZIP, RAR, etc (optional).
+* *uncompressDelegates*: A list of custom decompression delegates for different types of files, such as ZIP, RAR, etc (optional).
-* *onStartUnziping*: Called right before the start of the uncompressing process (optional).
+* *onStartUnzipping*: Called right before the start of the uncompressing process (optional).
-* *onProgress*: It's not required.
-Called after each iteration returning the current progress (optional).
+* *onProgress*: Called after each iteration returning the current progress (optional).
 The double parameter ranges from 0 to 1, where 1 indicates the completion of the download process.
 * *onDone*: Called when all files have been downloaded and uncompressed (optional).
 * *onCancel*: Cancels the ongoing download (optional).
 * *requestQueryParams*: Query params to be used in the request (optional).
 * *requestExtraHeaders*: Extra headers to be added in the request (optional).
+* *checkSize*: Specifies if the size of the file should be checked first before starting download (optional).

 ```dart
 await downloadAssetsController.startDownload(